Mabi19/spaceshot/README.md

 > [!NOTE]
 > All Wayland protocols are currently sourced from the system; the Arch Linux repos have them, but I don't know about other Linux distributions / OSes.

+If the `notifications` build option is enabled (it is on by default):
+- libnotify is required to build,
+- xdg-open and a file manager implementing org.freedesktop.FileManager1 need to be available at runtime.

 ```sh
 meson setup build